mike-bskim/todo_test/README.md

 # todo_test

 A new Flutter project.

-todo is sample code for provider(Provider, ChangeNotifierProvider, ChangeNotifierProxyProvider, StateNotifierProvider)
+Todo is sample code for provider(Provider, ChangeNotifierProvider, ChangeNotifierProxyProvider, StateNotifierProvider)

 ## Getting Started